-In January of 2014, construction was completed on a 38,000 square foot addition on the east end of the building to house the Quinebaug Middle College magnet high school, which has been embedded in QVCC since 2010.
+In January of 2014, construction was completed on a 38,000 square foot addition on the east end of the building to house the Quinebaug Middle College magnet high school, which has been embedded in QVCC since 2008.
 The new wing is used by the Middle College during the day and available for college use in the evenings.
 During the same construction project, QVCC's cafeteria and library were expanded by approximately 2500 square feet each.
-The new facilities will allow the Middle College to expand from 108 students to approximately 225 students.
+The new facilities will allow the Middle College to grow to 180 students.
 The new wing includes:

-5 classrooms
+- 3 regular classrooms

-2 science labs
+- 2 science labs

-Computer classroom
+- 3 computer classrooms

-Art classroom
+- Art classroom

-Music room plus 2 practice rooms
+- Music room plus 2 recording studios

-Half gym and fitness room
+- Half gym and fitness room

-3 collaborative classrooms
+- 3 collaborative classrooms

-Administrative and faculty offices
+- Administrative and faculty offices